Spring Boot Tutorial: Build an MVC Java Web App using Netbeans

 </html>

 That HTML shows a layout template using Thymeleaf Layout.
-To making this layout working, make sure you have additional dependencies of Thymeleaf Layout Dialect that previously added in the first steps.
-All CSS and Javascript files put on that file and called once for all pages that use `default.html` as layout holder.
-Also, we call Bootstrap and JQuery on that file.
-Next, we create a view for the Product list with the name `product.html` then replace all codes to that file with this.
+To make this layout work, make sure you have additional dependencies of Thymeleaf Layout Dialect that were previously added in the first steps.
+All CSS and JavaScript files are put in that file and called once for all pages that use `default.html` as a layout holder.
+Also, we call Bootstrap and jQuery in that file.
+Next, we create a view for the Product list with the name `product.html`, then replace all the code in that file with this.

 <!DOCTYPE HTML>